oreqizer/rust-notes/12_effects.md

 ## Panic

 The `panic!` macro is used for _unrecoverable errors_.
-It prints an error message on the screen, the stack trace and terminates the current thread:
+It and terminates the current thread with an error message:

 ```rust
 fn main() {